FHIR-Aggregator/helpdesk/docs/getting_started/index.md

 <a href="https://colab.research.google.com/github/FHIR-Aggregator/helpdesk/tree/main/docs/Welcome.ipynb" title="Try it now" class="md-button md-button">Launch FHIR-Aggregator in the cloud
 </a></p>

--   :fontawesome-brands-python:{ .lg .middle } __Power users__
+-   :fontawesome-brands-python:{ .lg .middle } __Use our query tool__

     ---

-    Install `fhir-aggregator` with `pip` and direct it to the fhir aggregator server to get up and running in no time
+    Install `fhir-query`, our tool for easily searching FHIR databases, with `pip` and direct it to the fhir aggregator server to get up and running in no time

     ```bash
     pip install fhir-aggregator-client